Photo with 4 notesMy Tumblr Crushes:

 Question with 3 notes

-jakke asked: What are your thoughts on the provincial election coming up?
+jakke said: What are your thoughts on the provincial election coming up?

 Oh my I have many thoughts.